 Jurors declined to adopt those assertions.
-Of course, there is no such thing as a safe amount of asbestos exposure, although courts generally reject the notion that tiny amounts of exposure can cause illness.
+Of course, there is no such thing as a safe amount of asbestos exposure, although courts generally reject the notion that tiny amounts of exposure to asbestos fibers can cause illness.
 Here, jurors found there was enough contact between the plaintiff and the defendant’s material that the resulting illness was plausible.

 Help for mesothelioma victims can be found at The Ferraro Law Firm by calling (888) 554-2030.
 Offices in Miami and Washington, D.C.

 $17.5M Mesothelioma Verdict Tossed by State High Court 7 Common Myths About Mesothelioma and Asbestos Exposure Kelley & Ferraro Secures $10.6 Million Verdict for Family of Mesothelioma Victim Betz v.
 Pneumo Abex LLC and “Any-Exposure” Theory of Causation in Mesothelioma Litigation Asbestos Firms Wrong: Chrysotile Asbestos Causes Mesothelioma Izell v.
 Union Carbide – Court Affirms $24M Mesothelioma Award FACT Act of 2015 Would Curb Mesothelioma Plaintiffs’ Compensation Court: Death on High Seas Act Partially Applied in Mesothelioma Case